philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 * **Every deletion is audited** as `redaction_ledger_deleted`, and every hold-blocked attempt as `legal_hold_blocked_deletion`.
 Deletion removes ledger entries; it never removes the audit record that the deletion happened.

 Deletion always operates on whole document chains, never on individual entries within a chain, so a chain that remains is always complete and still verifies.

+Concurrent hold/evidence operations for the same owner return HTTP 409.
+Interrupted operations retain a guard until [safe recovery](../../redaction/legal_holds.md#concurrent-operations-and-recovery); active holds continue to block deletion with HTTP 423.

+Async entries expose `effectiveHash`, which binds the captured resolved configuration into each entry hash.
+See the [canonical field order](../../redaction/ledgers.md#what-the-ledger-proves) when implementing independent verification.
+Entries without a captured configuration encode this field as unset.

+Manual chain deletion returns `409 Conflict` while publication is open, writing, or failed and requires recovery.
+Completed chains retain a deletion marker, preventing later appends or reuse of the document ID.
+A missing chain returns 404.